GENERAL NAVIGATION:

 1 first!) and it is protected from the elements.

 Paint is rough and porous under the microscope.
-Even your
+Yes even your

 new shiny paint!
 You want to keep a layer of wax on to fill